skip to Main Content

 Deviated septums block one side of the nose causing a reduction in air flow.
 Treatments exist to reduce the swelling of the nasal tissue that contribute to the deviation, but in some cases when the patient does not respond to medication, surgery is needed to restore balance of nasal airflow.

 Sinusitis and other sinus conditions can be painful and debilitating.
 An experienced ENT specialist near you can help determine the best course of action whether it be a treatment or sinus surgery.
 Here at Boise ENT Sinus & Snoring Specialists, we have years of experience helping patients get relief from their sinus troubles with our effective treatment methods.
-If you are looking for a sinus specialist in or near Boise, ID, contact our office today to set up an initial consultation.
-(208) 314-4044
+If you are looking to speak with a sinus surgeon in or near Boise, ID, contact our office today to set up an initial consultation.
+(208)-229-2368

 We treat sinusitis, rhinitis, deviated septums, nasal injuries, and other nose conditions.